Rites of Spring (album)

-Rites of Spring is the only studio album by American post-hardcore band Rites of Spring.
+Rites of Spring is the only studio album by American hardcore punk band Rites of Spring.
 It was recorded at Inner Ear Studios in February 1985 and released on vinyl in June 1985 as Dischord Records #16.
 The album was produced by Ian MacKaye and contains twelve songs.

 The album was re-released on CD and cassette in 1987, with an additional track from the same session, "Other Way Around", as well as the four songs from the Rites' follow-up EP, All Through a Life (track 14–17), recorded January 1986 and released in 1987 (Dischord #22).
 End on End features the same cover as the debut album.